mufanluo/mufanluo.github.io/_pages/project.md

 **Luo, M.,** & Hancock, J. (2019).
 Self-disclosure and social media: Motivations, mechanisms and psychological well-being. *Current Opinion in Psychology*. doi:10.1016/j.copsyc.2019.08.019

-**Work in progress**

 Hancock, J.T., Liu, X., **Luo, M.,** Mieczkowski, H., French, M. Social media use and psychological well-being: A Meta-analysis. [code and data visualization upon request]

 ### How does shared media experience affect our emotions and social well-being?

-how does shared attention display at-scale?

-Work in progress
-Shared attention at scale: Comparing live chats on YouTube
+People share media experience with others in everyday life.
+Live streaming technologies facilitate the shared experience by allowing people to view and communicate synchronously.
+We use large-scale field data and lab experiments to understand the amplification and psychological impacts of shared experience.

+Luo, M., Hsu, T., Park, J., Hancock, J.T.
+Amplification of shared-attention at-scale on YouTube.

-Coviewing as a coping strategy to restore need to belong.
+Luo, M., & Hancock, J.T.
+Co-viewing as a coping strategy to restore the need to belong.

 ### What are the impacts of technologies on self-construct and identity?